- Borrow & Request

 Another place to find out if the journal is peer-reviewed is to use one of the online databases.

-For example, if you know that articles from your journal appear in the Academic Search Premier database, you can search for the journal in the database and learn more about it.
+For example, if you know that articles from your journal appear in the Academic Search Complete database, you can search for the journal in the database and learn more about it.

-Go to Academic Search Premier and click on Publications at the top of the screen.
+Go to Academic Search Complete and click on Publications below the search boxes.
+Enter the name of the publication you're interested in.

 Another way to determine a journal's peer review status is with Ulrichsweb, which uses the term "refereed".
 Most larger public and academic libraries have access.
 Members of the OSU community can access Ulrichsweb using the link below.